Is business attire still important?

 They should never distract from the business at hand.

 I once worked with a woman who LOVED beautiful shoes.
-She’d wear simple suits in dark or neutral colors, then pair them with beautiful pumps, slingbacks, and d’Orsay styles in beautiful colors and patterns.
+She’d wear simple suits in dark or neutral colors, then pair them with gorgeous pumps, slingbacks, and d’Orsay styles in beautiful colors and patterns.
 The shoes were always work appropriate, and they always complimented her ensembles.
 She became “known” for her beautiful shoes.

 A few years later, I worked with another woman who described herself as a “rebel.”
 She’d wear t-shirts and jeans to work, and pair them with kids’ accessories, like a Disney princess necklace or a “Hello Kitty” handbag.
 She thought she looked cute and original.
 Instead, she looked silly and childish.